BIO4260 – Evolution and Systematics of Organismal Groups: The Fungal Kingdom

 PhD-students must apply for BIO9260.

-The courses BIO4260 and BIO9260 have common admission.
+The courses BIO4260 and BIO9260 have joint admission.
+There is a total of 20 seats in these subjects.
 Applicants are ranked by the following criteria:

 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.